Leonardo de Lozanne

 Leonardo de Lozanne is a Mexican model, fashion designer and singer-songwriter.
 He is the lead vocalist and frontman of the Mexican rock band Fobia.
 He was born in Mexico City on 19 December 1970.
-In 2014 he married actress Sandra Echeverria, with but they separated in 2022 whom he has a son.
+In 2014 he married actress Sandra Echeverria, with whom he has a son, but they separated in 2022.
+As of May of 2024, he reconciled with Sandra and they are together.